 Employment in Italy

-Because, there is no central source of info about employment in Italy opportunities and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that searching for employment in Italy, involves a lot more then presenting your obvious Italy CV and Italy cover letter in Italian language - it requires detailed preparation.
+Because, there is no central source of info about employment in Italy opportunities and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that searching for employment in Italy, involves a lot more then presenting your obvious Italy CV and Italy cover letter in the Italian language - it requires detailed preparation for passing of Italy job interview.

 Applying for employment in Italy has changed dramatically over the past couple of years, thanks to online recruitment databases and opportunities to email job applications to employers all over the world.